 Game #2: TGS Trick-lets:

 This game is performed on an IGOW-approved TGS with the bottom gate on the ground.
 The idea is that you perform a sequence predetermined of 3-trick combos on a TGS.
-You get 10 points for each successful trick as well as a bonus 10 points for each "Trick-let" aka 3 trick combo that is completed without any bumps, ground taps, or failed trick attempts.
-If you can complete 3 trick-lets in a row without any mistakes or CLM major deductions you will earn an additional bonus 5 points (you can earn this up to 4 times).
+You get 5 points for each successful trick as well as a bonus 5 points for each "Trick-let" aka 3 trick combo that is completed without any bumps, ground taps, or failed trick attempts.
+If you can complete 3 trick-lets in a row without any mistakes or CLM major deductions you will earn an additional bonus 10 points (you can earn this up to 3 times).
 If you fail, bump something, or crash while attempting a trick your run is not over but you must move on to the next trick in the sequence.
 You cannot swap batteries in the middle of a run; it must be one continuous clip.
-All tricks require CLM; Constant Loop Motion failure will result in a deduction of 1 point up to the full 10 points for each affected trick.
+But you can land in a controlled motion int between trick-lets to take your googles off and read the next set of trick so you do not have to memorize the entire run.
+All tricks require CLM; Constant Loop Motion failure will result in a deduction of 1 point up to the full 5 points for each affected trick.
 Bumps/crashes that occur in-between the Trick-lets will result in a deduction of up to 5 points per incidence.
-You can attempt this as many times as you like and the pilot with the highest scoring single run will be the winner of this game.
+(Max score = 210) You can attempt this as many times as you like and the pilot with the highest scoring single run will be the winner of this game.
 Note: Top Gate = TG, Middle Gate = MG, Bottom Gate = BG

-Trick-let #1: Flip through the TG, turn around and Roll through the MG, and finally Yaw-spin though the BG.
+Trick-let #1: Flip through the TG, Roll through the MG, and finally Yaw-spin though the BG.
 You must start each motion before entering the gate and complete the motion after exiting the gate.

 Trick-let #3: Powerloop MG-TG-BG*, Powerloop BG*-MG-BG**, Powerloop BG**-TG-BG.
 These must be done back to back to back so that the end of one loop is the start of the next.